NicoG96/Demeter/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

 Usage is fairly straightforward.
-If you are running Demeter for the first time, you will be prompted for GitHub/BitBucket credentials that will only need to be entered once to setup the configuration file. **Note**: You will need to create a personal access token for Demeter to use prior to running the application (GitHub profile -> Settings -> Developer Settings -> Personal Access Tokens).
+If you are running Demeter for the first time, you will be prompted for GitHub/BitBucket credentials that will only need to be entered once to setup the configuration file. **Note**: You will need to create a personal access token for Demeter to use prior to running the application (GitHub profile -> Settings -> Developer Settings -> Personal Access Tokens) or (BitBucket profile -> All workspaces -> Click 'Manage' on desired repository -> OAuth consumers -> Add consumer).

 <img src="https://i.imgur.com/j6HQeLW.png"></a>